netbrick/netbrick-redmine/README.md

                 db_type         => 'mysql',
         }

-## Reference

-Here, list the classes, types, providers, facts, etc contained in your module.
-This section should include all of the under-the-hood workings of your module so people know what the module is touching on their system but don't need to mess with things.
-(We are working on automating this section!)

 ## Limitations

 This module had been testes only on OS Debian Wheezy and supports only Redmine